Biplane fighter aces

 On 19 December, the Group moved to Alfamén.

-In March 1938, the Group took part in Aragón offensive and on the 12th of the month, 2-G-3 encountered enemy aircraft attempting to stop the sweeping advance.
-During the afternoon eighteen Fiats, led by Salas, escorted Ju52s on a raid, and having completed this task made a sweep of the front as far as Híjar, where they encountered twenty Chatos.
-In the ensuing dogfights, Salas claimed one probable, while Garcia Pardo destroyed one Chato, which fell near Híjar.
-The wreckage of this machine was recovered subsequently, and a piece of it was retained, on which ensuing victories of 2-G-3 were recorded, as well as the names of all those in the group who were killed.
-Guerrero set fire to another Chato, whose pilot took to his parachute from a very low height.
-Julio Salvador attacked another machine, which began to trail smoke, but he was unable to continue his attack as his Fiat was almost out of fuel; unable to return to his base at Tauste, he had to land at Saragossa.
-Carlos Serra, Carlos Bayo Alessandri and de Hemricourt each were successful in shooting down an enemy machine.
+In the afternoon on 12 March, 2-G-3 encountered enemy aircraft attempting to stop the sweeping advance in the Aragon offensive.
+During the afternoon 18 Fiats, led by capitán Salas (CO) and capitán Joaquín García Morato, escorted Ju 52/3ms on a raid, and having completed this task made a sweep of the front as far as Híjar, where they encountered 19 Chatos that were escorting 11 SBs.
+In the ensuing dogfights, capitán Salas claimed one probable I-15, capitán Morato claimed two I-15s while teniente Miguel García Pardo (2-E-3) destroyed one I-15, which fell near Híjar.
+Teniente Miguel Guerrero García (1-E-3) set fire to another I-15, whose pilot took to his parachute from a very low height.
+Teniente Julio Salvador (CO 1-E-3) attacked another machine, which began to trail smoke, but he was unable to continue his attack as his Fiat was almost out of fuel; unable to return to his base at Tauste, he had to land at Saragossa.
+Teniente Carlos Serra Pablo-Romero, teniente Carlos Bayo (2-E-3) and teniente Rodolphe de Hemricourt (2-E-3) each were successful in shooting down an I-15.
+Teniente Manuel Vázquez Sagastizábal (1-E-3) attacked three SBs claiming one of them that crashed while attempting to land near Escatrón.
+No CR.32s were lost in this combat.

 After a short pause, the attack to the north of the River Ebro was resumed on the 22 March.
 Eighteen Fiats from 2-G-3 supported the Navarre Army Corps as they entered the Huesca sector.

 The next day 2-G-3 carried out five sorties in this sector, two by the entire group, one with two squadrons and two with patrols.
-At 13:15, Salas and Vázquez took off to locate a battery, which was firing at the pontoon bridge in Quinto.
+At 13:15, Salas and Manuel Vázquez Sagastizábal took off to locate a battery, which was firing at the pontoon bridge in Quinto.
 During the course of this patrol, they spotted twelve Chatos flying above them and immediately climbed to attack.
-Salas and Vázquez both made a number of passes at the enemy without registering any vital hits, and just before the Chatos withdrew Vazquez's machine-guns jammed.
-Salas returned to base and Vázquez continued a reconnaissance on own.
+Salas and Vázquez both made a number of passes at the enemy without registering any vital hits, and just before the Chatos withdrew Vázquez’s machine-guns jammed.
+Salas returned to base and Vázquez continued on a reconnaissance of his own.
 He spotted a battery of three guns, which were being dismantled and loaded on to lorries.
-When he returned to the airfield the group had already taken off, under Pardo's leadership, which meant that only Salas, Julio Salvador and Vázquez were available to mount an attack against the enemy battery.
+When he returned to the airfield the group had already taken off, under Miguel García Pardo’s leadership, which meant that only Salas, Julio Salvador and Vázquez were available to mount an attack against the enemy battery.
 Only minutes elapsed before all three were in the air, and so fast had been their action that the battery was still in the same position.
 Low-level attacks soon had five lorries in flames, one of which carried the battery's ammunition, and which exploded spectacularly.

 In this battle Government aircraft Nos.
-CA-006, CA-032, CA-037 and CA-052, piloted respectively by Antonio Sánchez, Benigno Hueso, Jesús Pérez and Villins, were destroyed; Viñals and Elías Hernández flying machines Nos.
+CA-006, CA-032, CA-037 and CA-052, piloted respectively by Antonio Sánchez, Benigno Domingo Hueso, Jesús Pérez Pérez and Fernando Villins León, were destroyed and the pilots KIA; teniente Francisco Viñals Guarro and Elías Hernández flying machines Nos.
 CC-030 and CC-027 collided; and Alfredo Dealbert, aircraft No. CA-038 force-landed outside the airfield.
-The Government Air Force had not previously lost so many aircraft in a single battle.

 On 25 March, the Group destroyed five lorries in the morning and a similar number in the afternoon.
-As this second sortie was ending, Captain Salas saw three Government light aircraft landing on the aerodrome at Mas de las Matas, which was about to be occupied by the land forces.
+As this second sortie was ending, capitán Salas saw three Government light aircraft landing on the aerodrome at Mas de las Matas, which was about to be occupied by the land forces.
 Salas landed alongside these light aircraft, while his group maintained air cover.
 The enemy aircraft were soon captured, but the land forces tried to include Salas among the prisoners.
 These aircraft, which belonged to the School at Reus, were en route from Celrá to Valencia, under the leadership of Lieutenant Momblona; the pilot of a fourth machine, who was still airborne, realized what had happened and made good his escape.

-The terrain to the North of Morella was all hill country, an extremely difficult area for a landing.
+The terrain to the north of Morella was all hill country, an extremely difficult area for a landing.
 Salas was preparing to bale out when he caught sight of a clear patch of ground that seemed to offer a fair chance of getting his aircraft down safely, and immediately he circled to make an approach, putting the Fiat down with such skill that only the landing gear and the under surface of the port wing was damaged.
-The site of this maneuver was within half a 1 km of General Aranda’s Command Post.
+The site of this manoeuvre was within half a 1 km of general Aranda’s Command Post.
 Aranda watched the landing with great interest, and lost no time in recovering both pilot and aircraft.

 On 11 April Salas, in company with the entire Group, was able to celebrate a double event; his escape unharmed from the difficult forced-landing near Morella, and his promotion to Commander, which had been authorized on 4 April.
 The news of this did not reach him until 11 April, hence the date of the Group’s celebration in Saragossa.